gee-community/arcgis-earthengine-toolbox/docs/instruction.md

-# ArcGEE Connector User Guide
+# GEE Connector User Guide

 ## Introduction

-This user guide provides instructions for using the ArcGEE Connector, a Python toolbox that allows users to interact with Google Earth Engine (GEE) from ArcGIS Pro.
-The toolbox provides a set of tools for managing Earth Engine assets, downloading and uploading data, and processing data using Earth Engine's API.
+This user guide provides instructions for using the GEE Connector, a Python toolbox that allows users to interact with Google Earth Engine (GEE) from ArcGIS Pro.
+The toolbox provides a set of tools for exploring, downloading and uploading, and processing the dataset using Earth Engine Python API.

 ## Prerequisites

-Before using the ArcGEE Connector, ensure you have the following:
+Before using the toolbox, ensure you have the following:

 1. ArcGIS Pro installed on your computer.
 2. Google Earth Engine API enabled for your Google Cloud project.